 From the Federal Government

-The Government of Canada has announced a number of measures to help stabilize the economy and support businesses during this challenging period.
+The Government of Canada has announced a number of measures to help stabilize the economy and support businesses.
 These measures, delivered as part of the Government of Canada’s COVID-19 Economic Response Plan, will provide direct support to Canadian workers and businesses.
-Support funds will be delivered through existing programs.

 Information about these measures is available on the Government of Canada website.